 The convictions and driving points have to come from separate and distinct driving offenses.

-Driving offenses are separate and distinct unless they happened within 24 hours of each other.
+Traffic offenses are separate and distinct unless they happened within 24 hours of each other.
 For example:

 - Kyle gets ticketed for reckless driving in the morning.
 In the evening, he is arrested for drunk driving and vehicular assault.
 These 3 charges count as 1 for his habitual traffic offender status.